 Whether you are relocating for a cheaper cost of living or for better career prospects, it is critical to assess whether you can actually afford to live and enjoy your desired lifestyle in your chosen nation.

-Absolutely essential to factor in will be accommodation, utilities, transportation and groceries as well as taxation and any insurance you may need such as health care coverage for example.
+It is absolutely essential to factor in accommodation, utilities, transportation, groceries, taxation, and any insurance you may need, such as health care coverage.

 You need to assess what you will need to live on, and then you will need to consider the next point carefully.